In Support of Trans Athletes

 But, science.
 But, biology!

-A call for the objective in the struggle to find a reason for personal prejudice is not a new phenomenon.
+A call for some objective truth in the struggle to find a reason for personal prejudice is not a new phenomenon.
+But, as a scientist, it hard to see how this kind of "science of prejudice" is ever objective.

 The far-right are using their common tactic of conflating two concepts of "fairness" and "merit" to drive division on this sports issue.
 It is not the first time.
 Science and biology and their relation to explaining why some athletes had an unfair advantage was used to dismiss the Berlin Olympic win Jesse Owens and many other Black athletes who won and competed during the 1936 Nazis-hosted games.